arkbriar/ssmgr/README.md

 P.S. tasks with `*` will not be considered in release plans.

-1. We will freeze feature when tasks without `*` are all realized.
+1. We will freeze feature and prepare to test and release the first version when tasks without `*` are all realized.
 2. When developing advanced features, we will provide an option to disable them.